 Whatever the solution is, it will have to be unique to the people who are unemployed and help eliminate that unsightly blank spot on résumés.
 The average unemployment period right now is growing with more and more people exhausting all unemployment benefits.
 People not only need options - from the government workforce agencies and from the colleges - but they need to generate their own options.
-Maybe they can create their own job with companies that don't yet know they need that position - especially if the job might pay for itself, like in sustainability.
+Maybe by creating their own job with companies that don't yet know they need that position - especially if the job might pay for itself, like in sustainability.

-Each year of unemployment for 16 million people is 16 million work-years of gross domestic product lost.
+Each year of unemployment for 16 million people (the full count) is 16 million work-years of gross domestic product lost.
 How aggressively everyone addresses this problem and how everyone innovates into a brand new economic era will be telling for quality of life, next year and for decades to come.
 If everyone waits around long enough, it will be a W-shaped recovery.
-Taking active steps now will help assure that it is more of a V-shaped recovery.
-Collectively, people, can shape the new economy into one that has different values than the economy that create this global mess.
+Taking active steps now will sure that it is more of a V-shaped recovery.
+Collectively, people, can help shape the new economy.
+People can form an economy that has different values than the ones that create this global mess.